 On, in and under the water or on land - there are lots of great fun things to see or do.

 There is almost another town on the water in San Antonio.
-You have many water activities, boat trips and ferries, which take you to just about all the beaches of the west, as well as trips to Formentera and the mystical island of Es Vedrà.
+You have many water activities, boat trips and ferries, which take you to just about all the beaches on the west coast, as well as trips to Formentera and the mystical island of Es Vedrà.

 You can do just about every water activity under the sun.
 For the true adrenaline addict, why not take to the waves on SUP boards, jet skis, flyboards and much more.

-San Antonio is one of the main start points for Ibiza's renowned boat parties, which run throughout the summer.
-These sunset excursions are a must-try where you can dance under the sun or stars to great music for an extra special pre-party experience.
-Combination tickets include club ticket passes in the great value price.
+San Antonio is one of the main start points for Ibiza's renowned boat parties, which run throughout the summer season.
+These excursions are a must-try where you can dance to great music and meet lots of new friends while cruising into the sunset.
+Some combination tickets even include club entry in the great value price.

 Sunset Strip

-Along the promenade there are many more sunset bars and in summer the whole island flocks here to watch the sun go down when it displays an incredible spectacle of colours.
-A walk down here is a must for all Ibiza holidays and will literally lift you with the buzzing energy of the strip.
+Along the promenade there are many more sunset bars and in summer the whole island flocks here to watch the sun go down displaying an incredible spectacle of colours.
+A walk down here is a must for all Ibiza holidays and will literally lift your spirits with the buzzing energy of the strip.

 Bars

-At night, San Antonio transforms into party central with lots of great bars on the beachfront walkway - here the party often starts already at late afternoon, with people coming right from the beach.
+At night, San Antonio transforms into party central with lots of great bars on the beachfront walkway - here the party often starts already in the late afternoon, with people coming straight from the beach.

 In the centre of town, you will find the cluster of bars, micro-clubs and pubs that is the West End.
-Here, enjoyment is always on the menu supported by what are very reasonable drinks prices and lots of animation as party people make their way around the narrow, pedestrianised streets from bar to bar.
+Here, enjoyment is always on the menu supported by what are very reasonable drinks prices and a vibrant ambiance as party people make their way around the narrow, pedestrianised streets from bar to bar.

 Daytime and night-time clubs